natenka/pyneng-book-en/docs/source/book/04_data_structures/6_dicts.rst

     In [9]: london_co['sw1']['ip']
     Out[9]: '10.255.0.101'

-The sorted() function sorts the dictionary keys in ascending order and returns a new list with sorted keys:
+Function sorted() sorts dictionary keys in ascending order and returns a new list with sorted keys:

 .. code:: python